SYK-08/lazyaircrack/README.md

 ## Basics

-> BSSID: Basic service set identifiers, it recognizes the access point or router uniquely because it has address which creates the wireless network.
+> BSSID: Basic service set identifiers, it recognizes the access point or router uniquely because it has an address that creates the wireless network.

-> Channel: As Wi-Fi data is digital, the signals are transmited and received on a certain frequency also known as channel.
+> Channel: As Wi-Fi data is digital, the signals are transmitted and received on a certain frequency also known as a Channel.

 ## Contact